Somya81/text-to-sql-clarification-engine-project/README.md

 **Intelligent Text-to-SQL Assistant** allows users to interact with databases using natural language instead of manually writing SQL queries.

-The application uses **Google Gemini** to understand the user's question, generate an appropriate SQL query, execute it on **MySQL**, and display the results through an interactive **Streamlit** interface.
+The application uses **Google Gemini** to understand the user's question, checks whether the question is clear enough to answer, generates an appropriate SQL query, validates that query for safety, executes it on **MySQL**, and displays the results through an interactive **Streamlit** interface.

 The application supports two modes: